bfetler/project_management/README.md

 + *Schedule*: define time estimates, dependencies of different phases of project
 + *Scope*: what is included in each phase, and what is not

-Some of these are defined early in a project, e.g. a basic outline needed to obtain budget, resources, approval.
+Some of these are defined early in a project, e.g. create a basic outline needed to obtain budget, resources, approval.
 Once basic resources are approved, you may have some leeway to allocate or rearrange them.

 The *Iron Triangle.*  (find picture)  You can trade off project variables.